callumstew/ubuild-jekyll/index.md

   content: |
     Welcome to the <b>CoViD Collab</b>!

-    <p>This is a citizen science research project calling on the donation of data from you to help in the fight against SARS-Coronavirus-2 (CoViD-19).</p>
+    <p>This is a citizen science research project calling on the donation of data from you to help in the fight against CoViD-19 and learn more about how the outbreak affects people's mental health.</p>

     <p>To do this we need data only you can provide!
 Let's collaborate to beat the Coronavirus!</p>
   cta: